chromium/chromium/docs/media/gpu/video_decoder_perf_test_usage.md

                           performance metrics, if not specified results
                           will be stored in the current working directory.
     --use-legacy          use the legacy VDA-based video decoders.
-    --use_vd              use the new VD-based video decoders.
-                          (enabled by default)
     --use_vd_vda          use the new VD-based video decoders with a wrapper that translates to the VDA interface, used to test interaction with older components